The Limassol Wrecks - Constandis and Lady Thetis

 The wrecks are easy and safe to penetrate with many points of interest.
 These include the engine rooms, store rooms, bridges, a number of decks on different levels, doorways and hatches, stairwells, hull area, props and the high masts.

-The sea life has exploded in the area and just shows what these artificial, protected reefs can produce in terms of extensive and diverse marine life.
+The sea life has exploded in the area and just shows what these artificial and protected reefs can produce in terms of extensive and diverse marine life.

-From what was a barren sandy bottom we now have large shoals of fish, barracuda, jacks, grouper, moray eels, turtles, monk seals, sea slugs, anemones and much more.
+From what was a barren sandy bottom we now have large shoals of fish, barracuda, jacks, grouper, moray eels, lionfish, turtles, monk seals, sea slugs, nudibranchs, anemones and much more.

-The wrecks are situated just 30 minutes from our Dive Centre and just 5 to 10 minutes out to sea.
+The wrecks are situated just 25 minutes from our Dive Centre and a short boat ride out to sea.
 These are dives not to be missed.